xz0127/tp/docs/UserGuide.md

 #### Viewing help : `help`

-Shows a message with the commonly used commands, and the link to access the User Guide.
+Opens a new window which shows the commonly used commands, and a link to access the User Guide.

 ![Help Message](images/helpMessage.png)